Moesen/mlopsnamegenerator/README.md

 ## RoadMap
 ### Week 1
-Goal of this week is to setup the project.
+The goal of this week is to setup the project.
 This includes: Setting up the makefile, setting up the first model and a script for training the model, fetching the data required to train the models, setting up hydra to test with hyperparameters and setting up docker for containerization.

 |Alba|Alejandro|Gustav|
 |-|-|-|